-The 3. most commented post doesn’t have a fancy image as it was my birthday post – I appreciate that so many of you kind people took the time to send me good wishes!
+The 3. most commented post was my birthday post – I appreciate that so many of you kind people took the time to send me good wishes!

 It’s often my blogging related posts that get the most comments.
 Generally, the majority of comments on my site comes from bloggers, so it makes sense they’re extra active on the blogging posts.
 Us bloggers just love to discuss (online, from the comfort of our bed).